adobe-type-tools/afdko/docs/OpenTypeFeatureFileSpecification.md

 The number of `<caret value>`s specified for a LigatureCaret must be: (number of ligature components) - 1.

-Only one LigatureCaret rule may be specified per glyph, whether it is LigatureCaretByPos or LigatureCaretByIndex.
+Only one `LigatureCaret` rule may be specified per glyph, whether it is `LigatureCaretByPos` or `LigatureCaretByIndex`.

 Here is an example of a GDEF table block: